itsurfavsong/til/mysql/basic-query-2.md

 FROM employees
 GROUP BY gender;
 ```
 ---

-LIMIT and OFFSET: Restrict the number of rows returned <br>
+5. LIMIT and OFFSET clauses: Restrict the number of rows returned <br>

 Retrieve the first 10 employees sorted by employee ID:

 ```sql